otoolep/hraftd/README.md

 ### Leader-forwarding
 Automatically forwarding requests to set keys to the current leader is not implemented.
 The client must always send requests to change a key to the leader or an error will be returned.

+## Production use of Raft
+For a production-grade example of using Hashicorp's Raft implementation, to replicate a SQLite database, check out [rqlite](https://github.com/rqlite/rqlite).

 ## Credits
 Thanks to the authors of [raftd](https://github.com/goraft/raftd) for providing the inspiration for this system.
 The current use of Raft by [InfluxDB](https://github.com/influxdata/influxdb) was also helpful.